terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

     1. Open the link in your browser and accept.

 1. Run terraform commands.
-    - After the credentials are configured, we will create the `prj-b-seed` project (which contains the GCS state bucket and Terraform custom service account) and the `prj-cicd` project (which contains the Jenkins Agent, its custom service account and where we will add VPN configuration)
+    - After the credentials are configured, we will create the `prj-b-seed` project (which contains the GCS state bucket and Terraform custom service account) and the `prj-b-cicd` project (which contains the Jenkins Agent, its custom service account and where we will add VPN configuration)
     - **WARNING: Make sure you have commented-out the `cloudbuild_bootstrap` module and enabled the `jenkins_bootstrap` module in the `./main.tf` file**
     - **Use Terraform 0.13.6** to run the terraform script with the commands below
     ```